hagmannStephan/movie-finder-fastapi-postgres/readMe.md

 ### Import Hoppscotch-Collection
 The collection with the file-name `movieFinder_backendDB.json` can be imported into Hoppscotch.
 There are also tests configured to check if the endpoints are according as excpected.
+For everything to work properly you'll need to setup a personal environment with the secrets `access_token` and `refresh_token`.